ErichHeinemann/hman-stomper/README.md

 - GPIO 23 = MOSI
 - GPIO 19 = MISO
 - GPIO 18 = CLK / SCLK
-- GPIO 05 = CS
+- GPIO 05 = CS has to be changed to GIO 27 because some boards have fixed connected OLED-Displays on GPIO 05!
 - GND = GND

+Rotary Encoder 1
+GPIO 9 Pushbutton
+GPIO 12 Rotary Pin1
+GPIO 13 Rotary Pin3
+GND Rotary Pin2 and Pushbutton

+Rotary Encoder 2
+GPIO 10 Pushbutton
+GPIO 21 Rotary Pin1
+GPIO 22 Rotary Pin3
+GND Rotary Pin2 and Pushbutton

-A passive adaptor does not work without additional resistors.
+A passive SDCard-adaptor does not work without additional resistors.
 If You would like to only use a simple Micro-SD to SD-Card-Adaptor, then pullup all pins (MOSI, MISO, CLK) to 3.3 via 10KOhm resistors.
 I will test this setup later to make the entrypoint for this project as chaep as possible.

 Additional Pins are used for a "Next-Sound-Select-Button", an optional OLED-display attached via I2C and 2 rotary encoders but this Pinout is not yet fixed.